flattenthecurve/guide/_sections/act_and_prepare/en/03-dont/14-do-not-hoard.md

 ### Do not hoard supplies

-Items often becoming in short supply due to hoarding include toilet paper and bottled water.
+Items can easily become in short supply due to hoarding.
+Common products experiencing shortages include toilet paper, bottled water, and medical supplies.

-Don't buy extra bottled water; tap water is very unlikely to be impacted and boiling would be adequate if it turned out it were needed for unforeseen reasons.
+Avoid purchasing large quantities of products, particularly those in short supply.
 Get what you need.
-Leave the rest for others.
+Leave the rest for others who need it.
+If you have a large quantifiy of masks or other supplies consider donating it to groups in need such as healthcare providers or a local food pantry.